 There are also large rocks in the river, which older children and adults like to jump off.
 In areas there are shallow pools formed by stones, rock and / or sediment which are great for toddlers to splash around in.

 The river beach is mostly gravel, stones and rocks, but there are some areas of sand.
 The riverbed is also quite stony, so river shoes are recommended for playing in the water.

 It is okay to use canoes here.
 Fishing is allowed too.
 And most play items are okay as well.
 However, you are not allowed launch fireworks and / or use sparklers (hand held fireworks).

-There is no charge to camp at Kawasemi, but like the barbecue day trippers, you do have to pay for parking.
-The parking fee for campers includes garbage disposal.
+no charge to camp at Kawasemi, but like the barbecue day trippers, you do have to pay for parking.
+Update November 2020: it now costs a 1000 yen to camp at Kawasemigawara.
+The fee for campers includes garbage disposal.
 A staff member collects garbage from campers between 8 and 9 am.
 (Please note there maybe changes to this due to the coronavirus outbreak).
 Generally, no reservation is required – first come, first served.
 But again, during this time of Coronavirus there maybe last minute changes.
 (Phone number in the “information” section at the bottom of the post).